What is Customer Relationship Management – CRM?

 But what is Customer Relationship Management – CRM?

-CRM software was developed to make the process of customer relationship management easier and less time-consuming.
+CRM for small business was developed to make the process of customer relationship management easier and less time-consuming.
 Some of this software involve a varying number of features, from cataloguing client information, to more streamlined and efficient access to records and logs.
 Over the years as technologies develop, the software solutions have grown ever more efficient, and inevitably the means of customer relationship management have become more sophisticated.

 The Genesis of Customer Relationships